twitter/finatra/http/README.md

 ```

 ## Logback
 We highly recommend using [logback](http://logback.qos.ch/) as an slf4j binding.
-If you choose to use logback, simply include a jar dependency on [finatra-logback](finatra-logback) which will provide a logback slf4j implementation and also includes bridges from the 3 most popular jvm logging libraries:
+If you choose to use logback, simply include a jar dependency on [`com.twitter.finatra:logback`](logback) which will provide a logback slf4j implementation and also includes bridges from the 3 most popular jvm logging libraries:

 * [log4j](http://logging.apache.org/log4j/1.2/)
 * [commons-logging](http://commons.apache.org/proper/commons-logging/)
-* Java Util Logging: There is a performance penalty for intercepting jul log messages, so make sure to also include LogbackModule in your servers list of Guice modules, as this will install the [SLF4JBridgeHandler](http://www.slf4j.org/api/org/slf4j/bridge/SLF4JBridgeHandler.html) which mitigates most of the performance penalty.
+* Java Util Logging: There is a performance penalty for intercepting jul log messages, so make sure to also include the [LogbackModule](logback/src/main/scala/com/twitter/finatra/logging/modules/LogbackModule.scala) in your servers list of Guice modules, as this will install the [SLF4JBridgeHandler](http://www.slf4j.org/api/org/slf4j/bridge/SLF4JBridgeHandler.html) which mitigates most of the performance penalty. e.g.,

 ```scala
 class Server extends HttpServer {